felipesere/sane-flags/readme.md

 `sane-flags` is fairly strict in what it expects to see in your configuration.
 Every flag MUST have a `description` and an `enabled` key.
-To use the per-environemnt configuration of enabled, you MUST declare the available environments in the `environments` key.
+To use the per-environment configuration of enabled, you MUST declare the available environments in the `environments` key.
 Failure to do so will throw an error when calling `wrap(config)` to avoid odd behaviour and enforce good practices as far as possible.

 ## Insight

 In the spirit of being explicit `sane-flags` is able to give you an ASCII table showing which features are enabled/disabled:

 Given: